-We have shown that when reliable measurements of higher crustal modes can be obtained in sufficient number to justify the construction of dispersion maps, they provide valuable information to reduce the range of admissible models of crustal velocities and thickness and help to resolve the trade-off between crustal and mantle structures thereby improving uppermost mantle structures as well.
-We argue that the first higher mode between about 8 sec and 18 sec period is the principal target for reliable travel time estimates.
-It is best excited by events deeper than the shallow crust and propagates most efficiently in continental regions where crust is thick.
-For these reasons, we sought measurements of the first higher mode Rayleigh and Love waves in Central Asia and obtained a data set of measurements for about 500 paths across the region.
+We have shown that when reliable measurements of higher crustal modes can be obtained in sufficient number to justify the construction of dispersion maps, they provide valuable information to reduce the range of acceptable models of crustal velocities and thickness, and help to resolve the trade-off between crustal and mantle structures thereby improving uppermost mantle structures as well.
+We argue that the first higher mode between approximately an 8- and 18-s period is the principal target for reliable body wave traveltime estimates.
+It is best excited by events deeper than the shallow crust and propagates most efficiently in continental regions where the crust is thick.
+For these reasons, we sought measurements of the first higher mode Rayleigh and Love waves in Central Asia and obtained a data set of measurements for approximately 500 paths across the region.
 Tomographic maps of the group velocity of the first higher modes provide new information about crustal structure across much of Central and Southern Asia and part of the Middle East.
-Monte Carlo inversion of first higher-mode and fundamental mode dispersion at several locations show that the higher modes significantly reduce the range of acceptable crustal models and improve the vertical resolution of the crust from the mantle.
-Further development of the higher-mode data set will permit a general 3-D simultaneous inversion for shear velocity structure of the crust and upper mantle in this region with better vertical resolution than in our existing model (Shapiro and Ritzwoller, 2002).
+A Monte Carlo inversion of first higher mode and fundamental mode dispersion at several locations show that the higher modes significantly reduce the range of acceptable crustal models and improve the vertical resolution of the crust from the mantle.
+Further development of the higher mode data set will permit a general 3-D simultaneous inversion for shear velocity structure of the crust and upper mantle in this region with better vertical resolution than in our existing model (Shapiro & Ritzwoller 2002).